maelick/PassMAN/doc/source/userdoc.rst

       gnupg. aes encryption also uses bzip2 compression and YAML. gnupg is not yet implemented but will also use bzip2 and YAML.
-    - use_passphrase: True if database requires a password (uses encryption).
     - passphrase: encryption passphrase to use (optional and not recommended to use).

 Generator name format
 ---------------------